Countries of My Youth

 crisis, I went to Tomahawk School in Prairie Village, Kansas.

 Kansans were very enlightened people.
-When I told them my
+When I told them my father

 they knew where I had learned to lie.

 I came back for the fifth grade, and a lot of classmates were